Adblue failure, what next?

 -

-They measure the content of nitrogen oxides in exhaust gases (often in ppm – parts per million).
+Measure the content of nitrogen oxides in the exhaust gases (often in ppm – parts per million).

-Typically, two NOx sensors are used – before and after the SCR catalytic converter. -
+Typically, two NOx sensors are used – before and after the SCR catalyst. -

-Equipped with a special chemical coating that allows ammonia to react with NOx.
+Equipped with a special chemical coating, enabling the reaction of ammonia with NOx.

-What can a driver do in the event of an AdBlue fault?
+What can a driver do in case of an AdBlue fault?

-The driver has an influence on both prevention and reaction in the event of an AdBlue system fault message.
+The driver influences both prevention and response in case of an AdBlue system fault message.

 -

-It is worth refilling AdBlue before the reserve level comes on in order to:-
+It is advisable to refill AdBlue before the low-level warning light comes on to:-

 -